As an animal welfare worker, Jana worked with Bull Terriers. She had a boarding home for the breed and currently owns a perky specimen.

 To understand the Standard Bull Terrier better, one must look at the other breeds that shaped it.
 One of them was the Bulldog which added tenacity, more muscle, courage and a solid frame.
 This influence also contributed to the Bull Terrier's barrel ribs, heavy skeleton, short coat and powerful jaw.
 From the Bulldog ancestor, Bull Terriers also inherited their coat colours.

-The Bulldog type is any Bull Terrier that is very muscular, stocky, has a broad skull.
+The Bulldog type is any Bull Terrier that is very muscular, stocky, and has a broad skull.
 They have a heavy and powerful look.

 The Terrier Type